What is team development?

 This is not a process of instruction and execution but rather a process where decisions and goals are set and achieved together as a team.
 Once this development process starts the manager and his employee becomes the team.

 Most of the time the new employee will need development that will make him a bigger asset for the organization.
 It will also benefit the manager as each individual contributes to the overall team effort of the people that he is leading.

-Doing continuous development of individuals in a team ensure that there is a bond between team members and their manager.
+Doing continuous development of individuals in a team ensures that there is a bond between team members and their manager.

 At the end of the day, it is the overall goal of the organization that counts and having a well developed and structured team reporting to you will make it so much easier to achieve these goals.

 For you to have a well-developed team of skilled employees it will be to necessary to have a full development program in place.

 This development process must include: